cigrocean/SwaggerNav/README.md

 **Enhanced Features:**
 - ✅ **JSON & Form View** (default: ON) - Visual form builder for request bodies
 - ✅ **Parameter Search** (default: ON) - Searchable dropdown fields
+- ✅ **Response View** (default: ON) - Structured view of API responses with checkboxes for comparison

 > ⚠️ **Important**: For the best experience, disable any browser dark mode extensions (like "Dark Reader") as they may conflict with SwaggerNav's theme system.